idongxiang/windows-service/README.md

 **uninstall** to uninstall the service.
 The opposite operation of above.

-**star**t to start the service.
+**start** to start the service.
 The service must have already been installed.

 **stop** to stop the service.